Introduction of Chemical Equation Balancer

 Bicycle is mostly made up of steel.
 Steel is 95% percent fine but the iron mixes with the rain which is just water and water contains oxygen.
 So the iron and oxygen combine together and then you get this annoying brown substance on your bike which is Fe2O3 and you know it as rust.

 To balance this equation manually without using equation balancer, we need to have the same number of iron on the left-hand side as we do on the right-hand side.
 So on the left-hand side it has one atom of iron and on the right-hand side it has two atoms of iron.
 So just to make them equal, add the number of two molecules on the left-hand side.

 So, now do the same with the oxygen.
 On the left-hand side, we have two atoms of oxygen but on the right-hand side we have three atoms of oxygen.
 We need to make it equal but chemical equation product calculator automatically equals it.
 So, on the left-hand side apply two atoms of oxygen with one and a half molecules.

 But we noticed here we have one and half a molecule of oxygen.
+We can also find the molecular weight online using molecular weight calculator.
 So how can we get rid of this half molecule?
 The answer of this question is multiply both sides by two.

 Now we have a balanced chemical equation.
 Chemical equation product calculator works with same formula and procedure.
-For learning half life, try Half Life Calculator, So that you could practice on run time.
+For learning about the half life of an element or substance, try half life calculator, So that you could practice on run time.